Arbury Archaeology & History Part 2: Roman Villa Discovered In North Arbury Field - And Much More...

 Archaeologists had an immensely exciting find in a North Arbury barley field in the late 1960s.
-The field, previously part of the old Manor Farm and, before that, the Arbury/Harborough Meadows, was awaiting development, including King's Hedges School - which actually isn't in the historic King's Hedges area, but in the old Arbury Meadows.
+The field, previously part of the old Manor Farm and, before that, the Arbury/Harborough Meadows, Furlongs and Corner, was awaiting development, including King's Hedges School - which actually isn't in the historic King's Hedges area, a fifty-eight acre farm, at all.

 A Roman villa was discovered - apparently ten-roomed, and boasting an underfloor heating system!